shaeekh/shaeekh.github.io/_pages/education-awards.md

 ## Awards
 ----------------
+### [2018]
-* Runners up at CodeWare'19
+* Runners up at CodeWare'19, an intra programming contest event organized by AUST

+### [2016]
+* 6th place at inter university programming contest organized by Notredame University

+###[2016]
+* Honorable mention at DBI3, an international photography festival organized by AUST Photography Club